MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 ## **Example 3.
 Interception of messages**
 ____________________________________________________________
-In this example we have not added a proxy to redirect requests since the pattern is not based on intercepting HTTP requests, but on intercepting and redirecting messages from the messaging queue.
+In this example we have not added a proxy to redirect requests since the pattern is not based on intercepting HTTP requests.
+It is focused on intercepting and redirecting messages from the messaging queue.

 ### **Step 1**
 We have a monolith that receives messages through a queue.